Volume 3, Issue viii

-Writer and Copyeditor
+Poetry Editor and Copyeditor

 Myra Chappius (she/her) is the author of six works of fiction and poetry.
 While her passion lies with shorter creations, it is her aspiration to complete a full-length novel and screenplay someday.
 She enjoys reading, music, travel, and learning.
 When not doing mom things, she is working full-time, seeing the latest movie, or waiting an acceptable length of time before returning to Universal Orlando to satiate her Harry Potter obsession.

 Jessica Doble (she/her) holds a PhD in English from the University of Louisiana at Lafayette.
-She's published two critical works: “Hope in the Apocalypse: Narrative Perspective as Negotiation of Structural Crises in Salvage the Bones” in Xavier Review, and “Two-Sides of the Same Witchy Coin: Re-examining Belief in Witches through Jeannette Winterson’s The Daylight Gate” in All about Monsters.
+She's published two critical works: “Hope in the Apocalypse: Narrative Perspective as Negotiation of Structural Crises in Salvage the Bones” in Xavier Review, and “Two-Sides of the Same Witchy Coin: Re-examining Belief in Witches through Jeannette Winterson’s The Daylight Gate” in All About Monsters.
 Her poetry has appeared in PubLab and Wild Greens magazine.